 I just received confirmation that yes indeedy, Hosting Matters implemented a change a few weeks back that rendered part of my Ecosystem code inoperable.

 Turns out that they have now made it illegal to execute ‘exec’ calls from php scripts, which is a crucial part of how the Ecosystem routines work.
-They did announce this change — in general terms — on their support forum, but I didn’t see it.
+They did this change — in general terms — on their support forum, but I didn’t see it.

 I’ve posted a request to the HM support forum asking for help from other HM users on how to fix the problem — as customer support has declined to offer an alternative.
 Suggestions from the peanut gallery here are of course most welcome as well.